1553004/similarity/README.md

 # similarity
 1.visual code
 2.similarity install extension c#
 3.dotnet run

+Sentence 1 = "this is a cat"
+Sentence 2 = "this is a dog"
+output : similarity: 75%

+Sentence 1 = "this is a cat"
+Sentence 2 = "this cat is cute"
+output : similarity: 25%